dneuge/xplane-misc-lua-scripts/Documentation/reality-check.md

  - *x nm expected by indication* is the distance your aircraft should have covered over the total observation period (up to 30 seconds) if it flew at real-time at its indicated minimum ground speed.
 The distance is calculated by the sum of indicated minimum ground speed over covered time periods.
  - *x nm externally perceived* is the distance your aircraft has actually covered over the total observation period (up to 30 seconds).
 This is what others would see your aircraft do when connected to a networked simulation environment with real-time clocks not synchronized to your simulator.
 The distance is calculated as the sum of great circle distances between positions of each record (at ~1 second intervals).
- - *x nm off expectation* is the difference between expectation by indication and externally perceived distance (up to 30 seconds).
+ - *x nm off expectation* is the absolute difference between expectation by indication and externally perceived distance (up to 30 seconds).
 This is the error an external observer will see.
-An error of 1.0 nm would mean that your position (compared over 30 seconds) is one nautical mile behind the position your aircraft should have been at if it had been moved at real-time simulation rate.
-The error will grow as time dilation gets stronger (i.e. *GS factor* drops) or time dilation continues over a longer period of time (i.e. *seconds lost in time dilation*).
+An error of 1.0 nm would mean that your position (compared over 30 seconds) is one nautical mile behind (if in time dilation) or ahead (if time is accelerated) the position your aircraft should have been at if it had been moved at real-time simulation rate.
+The error will grow as time dilation gets stronger (i.e. *GS factor* drops) or time dilation or acceleration continues over a longer period of time (see *seconds lost in time dilation*).

 The second-to-last block shows evaluations counting records exceeding thresholds of warning criteria:

  - *n records analyzed covering x seconds* is just informational and gives you an indication of how much data has been included in the analysis.
  - *n records below #frames/1sec warning threshold* shows how many records saw less than 20 frames during their time period.
 Keep in mind that this does not match the momentary "FPS" calculated by IFT; think of it more as an "average per second".
 As explained above, having this value drop below 20 will be a guarantee to see some problems due to time dilation but it is not an accurate method for more detailed time dilation analysis.
- - *n records below GS factor warning threshold* shows how many records dropped below a threshold factor of 0.80 (excluding records of critical threshold).
+ - *n records exceeded GS factor warning threshold* shows how many records dropped below a threshold factor of 0.80 (time dilation) or went above 1.10 (time acceleration).
+The number excludes records which exceeded the critical threshold.
- - *n records below GS factor critical threshold* shows how many records dropped below a threshold factor of 0.70.
+ - *n records exceeded GS factor critical threshold* shows how many records dropped below a threshold factor of 0.70 (time dilation) or went above 1.20 (time acceleration).

 The last block shows evaluations based on average values over the total observed time period (up to 30 seconds):

- - *Average GS factor is*
+ - *Average GS factor*
-   - *within expected range*: GS factor is > 0.95 (you are moving at or close to real-time within 5% of your indicated speed)
+   - *is within expected range*: GS factor is > 0.95 and < 1.05 (you are moving at or close to real-time within 5% of your indicated speed)
-   - *below warning threshold*: GS factor is <= 0.95 (you are moving 5% slower than indicated)
+   - *exceeds warning threshold*: GS factor is <= 0.95 (you are moving 5% slower than indicated) or >= 1.05 (5% faster than indicated)
-   - *below critical threshold*: GS factor is <= 0.85 (you are moving 15% slower than indicated)
+   - *exceeds critical threshold*: GS factor is <= 0.85 (you are moving 15% slower than indicated) or >= 1.10 (10% faster than indicated)
  - *Cumulative distance is*
    - *within expected range*: distance error is less than 0.3 nautical miles
-   - *slightly below external perception*: distance error is at least 0.3 nautical miles (external observers may start to notice time dilation)
+   - *slightly off external perception*: distance error is at least 0.3 nautical miles (external observers may start to notice the position error)
-   - *severely below external perception*: distance error is at least 0.75 nautical miles (external observers are most-likely influenced by your simulator's time dilation, particularly on final approach)
+   - *severely off external perception*: distance error is at least 0.75 nautical miles (external observers are most-likely influenced by your simulator's position error, particularly on final approach)

 *Inverse Time Histograms* offers you to inspect the number of frames counted by their IFT and the (cumulative) time spent at each frame rate.